Deltares/hydromt_wflow/docs/dev_guide/dev_install.rst

     $ conda env create -f envs/hydromt-wflow.yml
     $ conda activate hydromt-wflow

-If you wish to make changes in hydromt_wflow, you should make an editable install of HydroMT.
+If you wish to make changes in HydroMT-Wflow, you should make an editable install of the plugin.
 This is possible using the `flit install <https://flit.pypa.io/en/latest/cmdline.html#flit-install>`_ command.

 For Windows: